Pawtucket, Rhode Island: Incorporation

-Originally, the land west of the Blackstone River was part of nearby North Providence.
-East of the Blackstone River was originally settled as part of the Massachusetts town of Rehoboth.
-The first Pawtucket to be incorporated was in 1828 when Rehoboth gave up their land and Pawtucket became a new town in Massachusetts.
-In 1862 the eastern portion was absorbed into Providence County, Rhode Island.
-On March 1, 1862, after a nearly 225-year border dispute between Rhode Island and Plymouth/Massachusetts, the area of Pawtucket and East Providence was shifted into Rhode Island, and the new border remains to this day.
-In 1874, the land west of the river was taken from North Providence and added to the town of Pawtucket, but acted as two different towns.
+Originally, the land west of the Blackstone River was part of nearby North Providence, and east of the Blackstone River was originally settled as part of Rehoboth, Massachusetts.
+The first Pawtucket to be incorporated was when Rehoboth gave up their land in 1828, and Pawtucket became a new town in Massachusetts.
+In 1862, the eastern portion was absorbed into Providence County, Rhode Island.
+On March 1, 1862, the area of Pawtucket and East Providence was shifted into Rhode Island, and the new border remains to this day—following a 225-year border dispute among the Rhode Island Colony, Plymouth Colony, the State of Rhode Island, and the Commonwealth of Massachusetts.
+In 1874, the land west of the river was taken from North Providence and added to the town of Pawtucket, but it acted as two different towns.
 Finally in 1886, West and East Pawtucket were merged and the city was incorporated.